Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The Nintendo Switch is third with its 157.7 kWh annual energy consumption ($20.50 per year).
 Finally, the Nintendo Wii U consumes the least amount of energy out of all four gaming consoles, using only 37 kWh per year, or less than $5 to power annually.

-Next up on the list is an electric water heater, then your refrigerator (especially older models), ovens, and boilers.
+Next up on the list is an electric water heater, then your refrigerator (especially older models), toaster oven/microwave oven, and boilers.

 How to Calculate Your Annual Energy Consumption and Cost